woom221/woom221.github.io/_posts/2024-04-08-IMUCP-Project.md

 Implemented a tool for effective data gathering using Google Distances API

-- Developed a simple data gathering tool using Google Distances API
+The development involves:

-- Durations of travel and routes can be tested and gathered.
+- Integrating a simple data gathering tool using Google Distances API

-- Can be easily modified to gather different information that API supports
+- Gathering durations of travel and routes from different locations

 [The baseline code can be viewed here](https://github.com/woom221/google-directions-api/tree/main){:target="_blank"}